 A few weeks ago, we decided we needed another holiday, no matter how short (City Break).
 So we booked the cheapest flight tickets we found for the end of March.

 What surprised us, though it may seem strange, is how it smells the city.
-We haven’t found any information anywhere, nor did we hears anyone talking about it.
+We haven’t found any information anywhere, nor did we hear anyone talking about it.
 Most likely, it is because it is spring and trees are blooming everywhere.
 Their sweet smell will win you.

 We couldn’t visit Athens without visiting the Acropolis, the most famous ancient Greek quote.
 It lies above Athena, on a stony hill and contains many ancient structures, of which the most famous is the Parthenon.
 Entrance for adults is 20 euros, and for students 10 euros, we don’t know why we paid that day just 10 euros each, but we did not complain.